2018 New York City helicopter crash

-On March 11, 2018, a sightseeing helicopter crashed into the East River off the Upper East Side of Manhattan, New York City, killing 5 people.
+On March 11, 2018, a sightseeing helicopter crashed into the East River off the Upper East Side of Manhattan, New York City, killing five people.
 Two passengers died at the scene, and three others were pronounced dead at the hospital.
 The pilot escaped the helicopter following the crash.
 The aircraft was operated by Liberty Helicopters for FlyNyon.
-Two people were from New York state; another two were from Dallas, Texas; and the fifth was from Argentina.
-The pilot is from Connecticut.

 Aircraft

-The aircraft involved in the incident was a Eurocopter AS350 Écureuil, that had not been involved in any prior accidents.
-The tour company had had two other crashes in the preceding 11 years.
+The aircraft involved in the incident was a Eurocopter AS350B2 Écureuil, that had not been involved in any prior accidents.
+The tour company had two other crashes in the preceding 11 years.
 The helicopter flew with open doors, and passengers were required to wear both the helicopter's primary restraints (seatbelts) along with a supplemental harness (provided by NYONair), designed to keep them inside the helicopter; the supplemental harnesses underwent scrutiny as a potential cause of fatality due to the difficulty of releasing the harness.